 - At 6:00 a.m., Keith's Army set off from Herwigsdorf in two columns.
 The right column under the Duke of Bevern marched to Bernstadt, followed by the pontoons, the heavy artillery and the baggage.
 The left column under Winterfeldt took the direction of Bernstadt by Kemnitz.
 Around 11:00 a.m., the heads of the two columns were approaching Bernstadt.
 Frederick then ordered his own corps to strike tents.
-He then advanced at the head of 13 bns (grenadier bn Diringshofen, Anhalt, Kleist and Grenadier Garde, Garde, Prinz Ferdinand Infantry, Itzenplitz Infantry, Freikorps Angelelli, Le Noble and Kalben), the Feldjäger zu Fuß and 40 sqns (Katte Dragoons, Württemberg Dragoons, Zieten Hussars, Werner Hussars, Puttkamer Hussars) by Dittersbach (unidentified location) and Burkersdorf (unidentified location).
+He then advanced at the head of 13 bns (grenadier bn Diringshofen, Anhalt, Kleist and Grenadier Garde, Garde, Prinz Ferdinand Infantry, Itzenplitz Infantry, Freikorps Angelelli, Le Noble and Kalben), the Feldjäger zu Fuß and 40 sqns (Katte Dragoons, Württemberg Dragoons, Zieten Hussars, Werner Hussars, Puttkamer Hussars) by Dittersbach (now part of Bernstadt am Eigen) and Burkersdorf (now part of Schlegel).
 Meanwhile the rest of his corps effected a junction with Keith's Army.
 Overall, Frederick and Keith were at the head of 60½ bns (35,600 foot), 133 sqns (15,000 cavalrymen and hussars) for a total of 50,600 men with 72 heavy pieces.
-The right column of the main army passed the Pliesnitz at Kunnersdorf (unidentified location) and took the direction of Wittgendorf by Neuendorf (unidentified location) and Schönbrunn.
+The right column of the main army passed the Pliesnitz at Kunnersdorf (now part of Bernstadt am Eigen) and took the direction of Wittgendorf by Neuendorf (unidentified location) and Schönbrunn.
 The left column followed Frederick's avant-garde.
 The hussars of the avant-garde engaged Austrian hussars near Burkersdorf and drove them back.
 They then engaged 200 Austrian cuirassiers north of Wittgendorf, capturing 22.

 - Around 6:00 p.m., the heads of the columns of the main Prussian army finally arrived.
 Frederick deployed the infantry in two lines between the Buchberg and Hirschfelde, the cavalry forming a third line.
 Freibataillon Kalben and the Feldjäger zu Fuß occupied the Buchberg; Grenadier Battalion Manteuffel, Hirschfelde, with 200 men deployed between Hirschfelde and the Neisse.
 Flank-guards were posted between the two infantry lines: 5 bns on the right wing and 4 bns on the left.
 Hussars secured the front of the Prussian positions.
 Freibataillon Angelelli and Freibataillon le Noble guarded the baggage.
 Frederick established his headquarters in Dittelsdorf.
 The army encamped upon their arms without tents.